 Some day this is what will fill the whole earth.
 Someday all that is unholy will be cast into outer darkness.
 The saints of God — the holy ones — will shine like the sun in the kingdom of their father (Matthew 13:43).
 They will obtain what Paul calls “the freedom of the glory of the children of God” (Romans 8:21) — freedom from all unholiness and all misery.
 Then the whole creation, Paul says, will be made to conform to the beauty of the holiness of the children of God.

 In that new universe of God’s recreation, there will be perfect harmony — perfect concord — between the natural world, and the fullness of human life, and the infinite worth of the fullness of God.
 Everything, every emotion, every thought, every act will perfectly testify to the infinite worth of God’s transcendent fullness.
 The redeemed universe will be filled with the beauty of holiness.

 A Divine Miracle in Us

 Until that day, we are in the grand process called sanctification, or glorification, or becoming holy as God is holy.
-What I want to show in this final chapter is that this process is a divine miracle in you, and you act the miracle.
+What I want to show is that this process is a divine miracle in you, and you act the miracle.
 God is wholly engaged in bringing your life and this world to its appointed destiny of holiness.
 And this full engagement of God in the process of your sanctification is no limitation on your engagement, but is, in fact, the creation of your engagement.
 He works the miracle of sanctification; you act the miracle.
 He produces it; you perform it.
 If you don’t use your will to act the miracle, there is no miracle.
 God’s sovereign enablement of holiness does not contradict the act of duty; it creates it.